Solo Travel in Portugal

 Lisbon, the capital city of Portugal, is out of this world.
 There are several neighborhoods and a whole lot of eye-catching places that would steal your heart.
 While here, explore Belem Tower which was the embarkation and disembarkation for Portuguese explorers in the age of sail.

-If you are into marine life, you should visit the Oceanarium Lisbon.
+If you are into marine life, you should visit the Oceanarium in Lisbon.
 Here you’ll find several sea creatures.
-You’ll also find four separate ecosystems, divided geographically, to represent the Pacific, Atlantic, Antarctic, and the Indian Ocean.
+You’ll also find four separate ecosystems, divided geographically, to represent the Pacific, Atlantic, Antarctic, and Indian Oceans.

 To learn about Lisbon’s past, wander in Alfama which is an old hillside neighborhood with a maze of alleyways and narrow streets.
 At the top of the Alfama is the 11th-century São Jorge Castle.